moodlehq/moodle-mod_survey/README.md

 # Survey Plugin Documentation for Moodle 5.0

+> **This plugin has been archived and is no longer actively maintained.**
+> We encourage interested community members to take part in the [Moodle Plugin Adoption Program Forum](https://moodle.org/mod/forum/discuss.php?d=260354) or [Moodle Plugin Adoption Program](https://moodle.org/plugins/adoption)  if they wish to continue developing or maintaining this plugin.

+---

+**Why is this plugin archived?**

+- This repository is archived because it is no longer actively maintained.

+## About the Survey plugin
+- Starting with **Moodle 5.0**, the functionality provided by this plugin is no longer part of Moodle’s core distribution.
 > **⚠️ Important Notice**: The Survey plugin is scheduled for removal in future Moodle releases.
 Educators are encouraged to explore alternative tools for similar functionalities.
 For more details, refer to the [Survey Tool Deprecation discussion](https://moodle.org/mod/forum/discuss.php?d=405646).

 The Survey plugin provides educators with pre-defined survey instruments, such as COLLES (Constructivist On-Line Learning Environment Survey) and ATTLS (Attitudes to Thinking and Learning Survey), to assess and enhance learning experiences within Moodle courses.